thanpolas/thanpolas.github.com/_posts/hiring/2018-01-11-how-to-jumpstart-your-web-development-career.md

 #### Financial

 How you fare with your finances, what income do you expect, what expenses do you have to pay?
-Taxes, unpredictables, you need to have a loose grasp on these concepts so as you don't end up with surprises.
+Taxes, unpredictables, you need to have at least a loose grasp on these concepts so as you don't end up with surprises.

 #### IT